mbaier1/Skyrim.Api/README.md

 # Skyrim.Api

+## PLEASE READ!

+This is part of my project portfolio and is made public for display purposes only.
+Feel free to have fun with it, but I ask that you would not edit the code without my consent.
+If you wish to pair on an issue or future enhance, please contact me at the information provided on my profile.
+Paired-Programming is great!

 ## Entity Framework Notes

 If you create a new table based on the current TPC Mapping Strategy, check the Migrations because it is most likely going to attempt to drop